Purposeful homework: retrieval, practise and reading.

-The purpose of homework at Wyvern St Edmund’s is for students to learn, retain, practice and extend the knowledge and skills that they are taught in school.
-Therefore, homework activities should require students to engage with retrieval practice, deliberate practice and reading.
+The purpose of homework at Wyvern St Edmund’s is for students to learn, retain, practise and extend the knowledge and skills that they are taught in school.
+Therefore, homework activities will require students to engage with retrieval practice, independent practice and reading.

-- A minimum of 5 days should be allowed between setting and completion
+- A minimum of 3 days will be allowed between setting and completion

-- One piece of homework should take no more than 30 minutes to complete (except project work e.g. in Art)
+- At KS4, one piece of homework should take no more than one hour to complete (except project work e.g. in Art)

-- Parents/carers and students can see what homework has been set on SatchelOne
+- Parents/carers and students can see what homework has been set on Class Charts

 - Your child will be set a range of retrieval activities e.g. self-quizzing, an online quiz, summarising, practice papers, gap filling or mapping.

 - The retrieval work set should be effortful and challenging – the more challenging it is to recall the information from memory, the better it is for long-term learning so please don’t worry if your child finds it hard to remember the answer to a question!